-The E-2 visa allows foreign nationals of a country that has a treaty with the United States, to make an investment in a business enterprise.
-Canada is among the list of treaty countries.
-The business must be active, the investment must be substantial and at risk, and the investor must oversee and direct the day-to-day operations.
-The visa is valid for five years, and may be renewed indefinitely so long as the business continues to operate.
+The E-2 treaty investor visa allows Canadian citizens to buy or start a business in the U.S. In order to qualify for an E-2 visa, the business must be active, substantial, at risk, and the investor must oversee and direct the day-to-day operations.
+For Canadians, the E-2 visa is valid for five years at a time, and may be renewed indefinitely so long as the business continues to operate.

 What is an E-2 active commercial enterprise?

-What is ‘substantial investment’ for an E-2 visa?
+What is considered a substantial investment for a Canadian to qualify for an E-2 visa?

 What does ‘at risk’ mean?

-To qualify for an E-2 visa, the applicant must have already spent the money towards the startup or purchase of a U.S. business or enterprise.
-This is the meaning of “at risk” – the investment must be at risk of being lost of the business is unsuccessful.
-If an applicant had $100,000 in a bank account and tried to get an E-2 visa, it would not be at risk because the applicant has not irrevocably committed the funds towards the enterprise.
+As stated, to qualify for an E-2 visa, the Canadian citizen investor must have already spent the money towards the startup or purchase of a U.S. business.
+In other words, the investment must be at risk of being lost of the business is unsuccessful.
+If an applicant had $100,000 in a bank account and tried to apply for an E-2 visa, it would not be considered at risk because the applicant has not irrevocably committed the funds towards the enterprise.

-To qualify as an E-2 investor, you must own at least 50% of the U.S. business.
-If you own less than 50% of the enterprise, you may still be able to work in the U.S. as an E-2 employee so long as more than 50% of the U.S. enterprise is Canadian-owned.
+To qualify as an E-2 investor, the Canadian citizen own at least 50% of the U.S. business.
+If they own less than 50% of the enterprise, they may still be able to work in the U.S. as an E-2 employee so long as more than 50% of the U.S. enterprise is Canadian-owned.